CLSherrod/clsherrod.github.io/_drafts/review/2017-07-17-backing-up-passwords.md

   _nectar_love: '0'
 permalink: "/backing-up-passwords/"
 ---
-<p>In the quest to never lose any data I store my data on the cloud.</p>
+In the quest to never lose any data I store my data on the cloud.

-<p>Including my passwords.</p>
+Including my passwords.

-<p>So that at any moment if my laptop dies or is stolen I don't lose anything.</p>
+So that at any moment if my laptop dies or is stolen I don't lose anything.

-<p>I'm on a Mac so I use Apple iCloud to get my documents backed up on the cloud.
-It's awesome.</p>
+I'm on a Mac so I use Apple iCloud to get my documents backed up on the cloud.
+It's awesome.

-<p>But, I don't use Safari for web browsing.
-I use Chrome due to a ton of extensions I use that are only on Chrome.</p>
+But, I don't use Safari for web browsing.
+I use Chrome due to a ton of extensions I use that are only on Chrome.

-<p>And I don't want Google (the owner of Chrome web browser) to have my passwords stored.
-Sorry Google, you know too much.</p>
+And I don't want Google (the owner of Chrome web browser) to have my passwords stored.
+Sorry Google, you know too much.

-<p>So I use <a href="http://lastpass.com">Lastpass</a>.
-It's the #1 most preferred password manager</p>
+So I use <a href="http://lastpass.com">Lastpass</a>.
+It's the #1 most preferred password manager

-<p>LastPass keeps your information private, secure, and hidden (even from them).</p>
+LastPass keeps your information private, secure, and hidden (even from them).

-<p>Everything is encrypted on the cloud at all times and only unencrypted and usable on your computer when you're logged in.</p>
+Everything is encrypted on the cloud at all times and only unencrypted and usable on your computer when you're logged in.</p>